Film Center from Your Sofa

 Claire (Olin) lives a domestic life in the Hamptons as the wife of celebrated artist Richard Smythson (Dern).
 Once a promising painter herself, Claire now lives in the shadow of her husband’s illustrious career.
 While preparing work for his final show, Richard’s moods become increasingly erratic, and he is diagnosed with dementia.
 As his memory and behavior deteriorate, she shields his condition from the art community while trying to reconnect him with his estranged daughter and grandson from a previous marriage.
 Challenged by the loss of her world as she knew it, Claire must now decide whether to stand with Richard on the sidelines or step into the spotlight herself.--(Description courtesy of Strand Releasing)

-Screen to Screen: Meet star Lena Olin and director Tom Dolby in a very special Facebook Live event on Wednesday, September 30 at 5pm CDT, moderated by filmmaker and Northwestern University film professor Kyle Henry (ROGERS PARK)!!
-Register for this free Q&A here: https://tinyurl.com/y2phs6bf
+Click here to view a live Q&A with star Lena Olin and director Tom Dolby, moderated by filmmaker and Northwestern University film professor Kyle Henry (ROGERS PARK)!!

 SAUL & RUBY'S HOLOCAUST SURVIVOR BAND